exercism/docs/anatomy/tracks/configlet/linting.md

 - The `"key_features[].content"` value must be a non-empty string with length <= 100
 - The `"tags"` key is optional
 - The `"tags"` value must be a non-empty array of strings
-- The `"tags"` values must use one of the pre-defined tag values (TODO: add link to list of tags)
+- The `"tags"` values must use one of the [pre-defined tag values](https://github.com/exercism/v3-docs/blob/main/anatomy/tracks/config-json.md#tags)

 ### Rule: exercises/concept/&lt;slug&gt;/.meta/config.json is valid